 - External (artificial) pacemakers have an electrode inserted in the right ventricular apex.
 Electrical stimulation in the right ventricular apex will give rise to an action potential propagating from there, i.e partly or entirely outside of the conduction system (which will cause wide QRS complexes).

 - Pre-excitation (Wolff-Parkinson-White syndrome): Pre-excitation implies the existence of an accessory pathway (in addition to the atrioventricular node) between the atria and the ventricles.
 Such pathways virtually always insert into the ventricular myocardium, from where the action potential spreads.
 Again, the spread takes place outside of the conduction system which is slow and causes widening of the QRS complex.

-- Aberrant ventricular conduction (aberrancy): Aberrant conduction is actually a bundle branch block which occurs when the length of the cardiac cycle is rapidly changed, particularly at high heart rates.
+- Aberrant ventricular conduction (aberrancy): Aberrant conduction is actually a bundle branch block that occurs when the length of the cardiac cycle is rapidly changed, particularly at high heart rates.
 The bundle branches (particularly the right bundle branch) may occasionally fail to adapt their repolarization period to the length of the cardiac cycle (which they also do).
 This is discussed in detail in the article on aberrant ventricular conduction.

 Figure 8 (below) shows examples of normal and abnormally wide QRS complexes at 25 mm/s and 50 mm/s paper speed.